 Autumn King produces large roots.
 Ideal for storing over winter.
 Well known, easy to grow variety.
 Carrots are rich in antioxidants and vitamin A. Roots are delicious raw when they are young and great for cookingand excellent for storing too.
-Approximately 100 days from sowing to full maturity.
+Approximately 100 days from sowing the carrots to full maturity.

 There’s just something about the crunch of a carrot pulled from the ground.
 You can’t get any fresher than that.
 Store bought carrots have nothing on homegrown.
 Fresh garden carrots are crisper, sweeter and more flavourful, because they haven’t been treated with pesticides or chemicals to keep them fresh.
 If you have never had a freshly pulled carrot, then you’re in for a real treat.

-Planting the seeds.
 Carrot seeds are tiny, and are slower to germinate than other seeds.
 As they do not transplant well, it is highly recommended you direct seed them into your garden.
 Choose a sunny area, preferably with sandy soil.
 They will also grow in clay soil, but will be more difficult to remove without disturbing nearby plants.
 Ensure the soil temperature has warmed up to at least 45°F to ensure germination.

 In order to utilize space (and mark your carrot rows), you may mix the seeds with radish seeds.
 By sowing the two together in the same row, you will be decreasing, and possibly eliminating the need to thin your carrots.
 Plus, you will be able to see just where they are within a few days.
 Radishes germinate and grow quickly, so by the time they are harvested, the carrots will be emerging from the soil.